RetroDECK/ES-DE/ROADMAP.md

 #### v2.0 (in progress)

-* New theme engine with generalized views (only System and Gamelist) and theme variants support
+* _New theme engine with generalized views (only System and Gamelist) and theme variants support_
-* Multiple new components (carousel support for the Gamelist view, grid component etc.)
+* _Multiple new components (carousel support for the Gamelist view, grid component etc.)_
-* Support for Tate mode, i.e. vertical screen orientation for arcade cabinets and similar
+* _Support for Tate mode, i.e. vertical screen orientation for arcade cabinets and similar_
-* Lottie animation (vector graphics) and GIF animation support
+* _Lottie animation (vector graphics) and GIF animation support_
-* OpenGL ES 3.0 renderer for use on the Raspberry Pi
+* _OpenGL ES 3.0 renderer for use on the Raspberry Pi_
-* Replace the OpenGL fixed function pipeline renderer with a shader-based renderer
+* _Replace the OpenGL fixed function pipeline renderer with a shader-based renderer_
-* Replace NanoSVG with a more capable SVG rendering library
+* _Replace NanoSVG with a more capable SVG rendering library_
-* Improve text and font functions, e.g. dynamic texture allocation and faster and cleaner text wrapping
+* _Improve text and font functions, e.g. dynamic texture allocation and faster and cleaner text wrapping_
-* Improve the performance of the GLSL shader post-processing
+* _Improve GLSL shader post-processing performance_

 #### v2.1